 Summary results compiled on the basis of constituency-level figures are available here for the following general elections:

 2001 to 2010 general election statistics come from official reports published by the Electoral Commission, while 1983-97 general election results come from U.K. House of Commons Information Office Factsheets (which in turn use data from the Britain Votes series, originally compiled by the late F.W.S.
 Craig and subsequently by Colin Rallings and Michael Thrasher).

 May 22-25, 2014 European election results are available here, while BBC News - Vote 2014 has European election results for the U.K., in addition to results of local elections in England and Northern Ireland, held simultaneously with the European Parliament poll last May 22.

 The Additional Member System (AMS) used in Scotland and Wales for elections to their devolved legislatures - which were held on Thursday, May 5, 2011 - is reviewed in Elections to the Scottish Parliament and the National Assembly for Wales.

-A referendum to replace the House of Commons' first-past-the-post electoral system with the Alternative Vote (AV) system - used to choose members of Australia's House of Representatives - was also held throughout the U.K. on May 5.
-The Electoral Commission has live referendum results here.
+A referendum to replace the House of Commons' first-past-the-post electoral system with the Alternative Vote (AV) system - used to choose members of Australia's House of Representatives - was also held throughout the U.K. on May 5, 2011.
+The Electoral Commission has detailed referendum results here.